micaelmz/medium-bloggy/README.md

 ## Overview

-Exhibit Art is a place for artists to show-case their work and a place for potential buyers to connect with the artists.
+Medium.Rare is a place for bloggers/writers to show-case their work.
 You can view the deployed site [here](https://leithdm.github.io/milestone-project-3/).

 <br/>